xaop/activecmis/README.md

 ## Installation ##
 If you haven't installed Nokogiri yet it will be installed automatically, you will need a C compiler and the development files for libxml2.

-If you don't have Yardoc or bluecloth installed you won't be able to build the documentation and will need to add `--no-rdoc --no-ri` to the next command (or install yard and bluecloth first).

     > gem install active_cmis
 ## Usage ##
     require 'active_cmis'